forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 **Consumer Account Strategy**

-It is not possible to prevent users from signing up for a consumer account with their work email once the domain is registered with Google, see b/65413695.
-To mitigate, periodic review of consumer accounts is encouraged by checking the
+It is not possible to prevent users from signing up for a consumer account with their work email once the domain is registered with Google.
+To mitigate, periodic review of consumer accounts is encouraged by looking for unmanaged users.

 **Prevent Accidental Deletion**